 Anterior Approach - We started using the anterior approach in 2003 using a small two incision approach.
 We now use a single anterior incision approach using the HANA table.
 We have found that patients can recover fast while preserving the small muscles of the hip.
 This approach is also known as a Direct Anterior Approach or Approach from the front.

-Posterolateral Approach - We utilize the minimally invasive lateral approach in many patients.
+Posterolateral Approach - We utilize the minimally invasive lateral approach in some patients.
 The recovery is similar for most patients as the anterior approach and utilizes a small 3-4 inch incision in most patients.

-In both approaches, the patients should expect to walk with full weight the day of surgery and to go home after one night in the hospital.
-We used to send many patients home the same day but found it was safer and more convenient for the patient and their family to stay one night.
+In both approaches, the patients should expect to walk with full weight the day of surgery and to go home either the same day or after one night in the hospital.
+Approxiately 50% of our hip replacements go home the same day of surgery.
 Most patients are walking near normal at 3 weeks and resuming significant activities including golfing and hiking by 4-6 weeks.

 In selected patients with hip pain other surgical treatment options are used by our team including hip arthroscopy, arthroscopic hip debridement for FAI or Femoroacetabular Impingement and labral repair, and hip resurfacing. (see web site www.mountainwesthipresurfacing.com) see hip resurfacing video.